ethersphere/swarm-docs/contents/goclient.rst

 Introduction
 ================================

-Uploaded content is **not guaranteed to persist on the testnet** until storage insurance is implemented (see `Roadmap <https://github.com/orgs/ethersphere/projects/5>`_ for more details).
-All participating nodes should consider participation a voluntary service with no formal obligation whatsoever and should be expected to delete content at their will.
-Therefore, users should **under no circumstances regard Swarm as safe storage** until the incentive system is functional.

-Swarm offers a **local HTTP proxy** API that dapps or command line tools can use to interact with Swarm.
-Some modules like `messaging  <PSS>`_ are   only available through RPC-JSON API.
-The foundation servers on the testnet are offering public gateways, which serve to easily demonstrate functionality and allow free access so that people can try Swarm without even running their own node.

-Swarm is a collection of nodes of the devp2p network each of which run the BZZ URL schemes on the same network id.

 Swarm nodes can also connect with one (or several) Ethereum blockchains for domain name resolution and one ethereum blockchain for bandwidth and storage compensation.

 Nodes running the same network id are supposed to connect to the same blockchain for payments.
 A Swarm network is identified by its network id which is an arbitrary integer.

-Swarm allows for :dfn:`upload and disappear` which means that any node can just upload content to the Swarm and then is allowed to go offline.
-As long as nodes do not drop out or become unavailable, the content will still be accessible due to the 'synchronization' procedure in which nodes continuously pass along available data between each other.

 Swarm supports encryption.
 Upload of unencrypted sensitive and private data is highly discouraged as **there is no way to undo an upload**.
 Users should refrain from uploading illegal, controversial or unethical content.